 This Honey Mustard Chicken is a fantastic midweek meal that’s fast to whip up and tastes incredible!
 Made with chicken breast or chicken thigh simmered in a luscious honey mustard sauce, it’s really easy to make and a great base for adding your own touch.

-It’s a homemade version of the simmer sauces you can purchase in jars at the supermarket.
-But a gazillion times more delicious!
+I love doing homemade version of chicken simmer sauces you can purchase in jars, like the Everyday Chicken Curry sauce.
+Homemade is a gazillion times more delicious!

 How many Aussies reading this remember this jingle from the 90’s??